 - Avoid rush commute

-I used to be very poor at arriving at office on time, but what drove me to change was one relaxed commuting experience I had not so long ago.
-When left enough time for my commute to work, I can actually enjoy the time I spend with myself more deeply at the start of morning.
-I can even feel the breeze blowing on my face, the birds' singing in the trees, cars' horning and the nice smell of coffee shop from the corner.
-Life gets more beautiful even nothing changes except for my own sensations.
+I used to be very poor at arriving at the office on time, but what drove me to change was one relaxed commuting experience I had not so long ago.
+When I have enough time for my commute to work, I can actually enjoy the time I spend with myself more deeply at the start of morning.
+I can even feel the breeze blowing on my face, the birds' singing in the trees, cars' honking and the nice smell of coffee shops from the corner.
+Life gets more beautiful even when nothing changes except for my own sensations.

 - Mindful eating

 Another advice is to slow down the pace of eating, in order to give yourself enough time to taste the food and let the flavors stay longer in your mouth.
 Thank people who made the food and be grateful that you’re able to eat.
 Eat according to your hunger instead of stuffing yourself just because you’re supposed to do so.